 Opening, starting, and establishing a business in the Netherlands is fairly straightforward.
 Assuming you are ‘allowed’ to work in the country, then the next steps are very clear.
 Unsure if this is the way to go?
 Want to explore and understand things more?
-Below, you’ll find a directory of websites/links which we recommend you take a look through.
+Below, you’ll find details of our Start Your Own Business seminars and a directory of website links/resources which we recommend you take a look through.

 Start Your Own Business Seminars